davidacm/NVDA-IBMTTS-Driver/README.md

 ## Download.
 The latest release is available to [download in this link](https://davidacm.github.io/getlatest/gh/davidacm/NVDA-IBMTTS-Driver)

+## What is IBMTTS synthesizer?

+ViaVoice TTS is a text-to-speech engine developed by IBM, which synthesizes textual representation of human language into speech.

 ## Features:

 * Voice, variant, rate, pitch, inflection and volume  setting support.